xantronix/OpenStack-Client/README.md

     specified in _%opts_ to help locate the most appropriate endpoint for a given
     service:

+    - **uri**

+        When specified, use a specific URI to gain access to a named service endpoint.
+        This might be useful for non-production development or testing scenarios.

     - **region**

         When specified, attempt to obtain a client for the endpoint for that region.